costineesti/about-me/content/notes/optimal estimation 11.md

 # Context

 Apparently, the struggle shifts to expressing how consistent is the Particle Filter and how to measure it.
-So what we want is a equivalent to the NIS, but for the Particle Filter.
+So what we want is an equivalent to the NIS, but for the Particle Filter.

 The idea is as follows: